Kamahl19/react-starter/DOCS.md

 - [NotFound](./src/common/components/NotFound/index.tsx) is a 404 component
 - [PageHeader](./src/common/components/PageHeader/index.tsx) is a simplified version of [Ant v4 PageHeader](https://4x.ant.design/components/page-header/) component which was removed from Ant v5
 - [ResultError](./src/common/components/ResultError/index.tsx) is an error component for both API and client-side errors
+- [ThemeSwitch](./src/common/components/ThemeSwitch/index.tsx) is a Switch component which toggles between light and dark theme
 - [Widget](./src/common/components/Widget/index.tsx) encapsulates data and UI parts in a card-based component

 ## Styling using Emotion (css-in-js)

 [Emotion](https://emotion.sh/docs) is a library designed for writing css styles with JavaScript.
 It provides powerful and predictable style composition in addition to a great developer experience with features such as source maps, labels, and testing utilities.
 The primary way to style elements with emotion is [the css prop](https://emotion.sh/docs/css-prop).
 It provides a concise and flexible API to style your components.
 In this project we use ESLint rule to only allow [objects for defining styles](https://emotion.sh/docs/object-styles).
 You can read more about [Best Practices](https://emotion.sh/docs/best-practices) [classNames](https://emotion.sh/docs/class-names).

-The [Emotion Theme](https://emotion.sh/docs/theming) is provided by the [src/app/theme/ThemeProvider.tsx](./src/app/theme/ThemeProvider.tsx) and typed by [src/app/theme/types.d.ts](./src/app/theme/types.d.ts).
+The [Emotion Theme](https://emotion.sh/docs/theming) is provided by the [ThemeProvider](./src/app/theme/index.tsx) and typed by [src/app/theme/types.d.ts](./src/app/theme/types.d.ts).
 It includes the full Ant's theme `token` and `isDark` flag to indicate which theme is currently being used.
 Emotion styles can access this `Theme` context using the `createStyles()` helper function.

 There is also [src/common/styleUtils.ts](./src/common/styleUtils.ts) which contains some useful functions for styling such as: